sounddrill31/sm64-port/README.md

 4. Compile: `make -j4`

 In both cases, the resulting ELF will be in `build/<region>_ps2/`.

+You can automatically make an iso with minimal effort with: https://github.com/sounddrill31/sm64-port#building-an-iso

 ### (Optional) Strip and pack resulting ELF:
 ```